 Please enjoy viewing these as much as I have enjoyed painting them...

-Australian born Carolyn Donovan travels extensively practising art and its techniques.
-Her work is a visual journal of wild and beautiful terrain.
-An ethical approach to nature is evident in all her paintings, making her work both emotive statement pieces and highly desirable.
+Australian born Carolyn Donovan’s work is a visual journal of wild and beautiful terrain.
+An ethical approach to nature and the environment is evident in all her paintings, making her work both emotive statement pieces and highly desirable.

-Growing up in the inner western suburbs of Sydney, Donovan completed her education at the Northmead Creative and Performing Arts High School.
-Even as a child, she was being commissioned to sketch, illustrate and paint.
+Growing up in Sydney, Donovan completed her education at the Northmead Creative and Performing Arts High School.
+As a child, she was already being commissioned to sketch, illustrate and paint.
 "There isn't a point where I recall starting to draw,” she says.
 “It was something I felt I was born being able to do.
-My earliest memories are painting, sculpting, drawing, and reading: it was my entire life.
-It surrounded me, fed me and consumed our family activities.
+My earliest memories are painting and drawing, writing, and reading about travelling.
+It was my entire life…it surrounded me, fed my imagination and consumed our family activities.
 I went to an artistic school.
 My parents were arty.
 We were always in galleries or making things.
 So I was always creating, or around other people who were creating."